jacobweiss2305/kanban-app/README.md

 # Kanban

-This project builds and deploys an Angular progressive web app kanban board hosted on firebase.
+This project builds and deploys an Angular progressive kanban board on firebase.